 Driving through Vermont is a scenic experience at any time of year, but the state's foliage undeniably makes fall the winning season.
 Visitors come from around the world every autumn to drive along one of the many scenic highways and backroads across the state and take in the annual display of colors.

-Foliage typically begins to change in mid-September, and areas of fall color remain through mid-October depending on numerous factors including spring and summer weather, fall winds and rain and nighttime temperatures.
+Foliage typically begins to change in mid-September and hangs around until mid-October, although the exact timing depends on numerous factors including spring and summer weather, rainfall, and nighttime temperatures.
 Up-to-date fall foliage reports are available online throughout the season for Vermont and neighboring states.

-Whether you choose the touristy peak fall season or the Vermonter value season, Vermont's Scenic Byways are an excellent place to start.
-Details of specific routes and their attractions and access to updated maps can be found at the Vermont Byways Program website.
+Whether you choose the touristy peak fall season or the Vermonter value season, Vermont's scenic byways are an excellent place to start.

 Scenic Route 100 Byway